-Associate Professors Ioimo and Martin (Interim Head) Assistant Professors Carrigan, Perillo and Younker
+Associate Professors Ioimo (Interim Head) Assistant Professors Perillo and Younker

-The Master of Science degree program in Justice and Public Safety is designed to provide advanced preparation for persons interested in professional careers in the justice and public safety field or those who wish to pursue doctoral study.
-The Executive Master of Science in Public Safety is offered to working professionals at the Huntsville Redstone Arsenal.
+The Master of Science in Justice and Public Safety is designed to provide advanced preparation for persons interested in professional careers in the justice and public safety field or those who wish to pursue doctoral study.
+The Executive Master of Science in Public Safety is offered to working professionals at the Huntsville Red-stone Arsenal.
 The Judicial Administration option is an American Bar Association-approved program.
-Its objective is to produce extremely competent and well-rounded individuals who have advanced preparation for careers as paralegals/legal assistants; court or other judicial administrators; and/or for admission to law school.
+Its objective is to produce extremely competent, well-rounded individuals who have advanced preparation for careers as paralegals/legal assistants, court or other judicial administrators, and/or for admission to law school.
+Students in the judicial administration option also earn the ABA-approved paralegal certificate upon completion of the necessary courses.
+Paralegals/legal assistants are not attorneys but aid attorneys in the practice of law.
+Please note that there is a legal restriction against the practice of law by non-lawyers, including paralegals/legal assistants.